jsa-research/limbus-buildgen/README.md

 # sea-strap.js
 _A "build anywhere" C/C++ makefile/project generator._

 The goal of the project is to have a javascript library and companioning command-line application that can generate build files for a wide variety of platforms to build small and portable C/C++ code-bases.

+It consists of a collection of Common.js modules that generate different types of build files.
+It also has a small command-line front-end that can be used to generate build files without writing additional code.

 *Currently bootstrapping itself and as such is not very useful...*